juampymdd/node-redis-cache/README.md

 5. **Test the Application**

->**First:** you run the application, the data will be fetched from the API and stored in Redis.
+>**First:** When you query the endpoint, the data will be fetched from the API and stored in Redis.

->**Second:** you run the application, the data will be fetched from Redis.
+>**Second:** you query the endpoint again, the data will be fetched from RedisWhen you query the endpoint again, the data will be fetched from Redis.

    - **GET Request**: get all characters.